nlckysolutions/nPhoneKIT/README.md

 ### Credits:
 - **MediaTek features work only using MTKCLIENT, which is in the DEPS folder.
 Sourced from: https://github.com/bkerler/mtkclient.
 MTKCLIENT is provided by bkerler and IS NOT owned or created by nPhoneKIT in ANY WAY.**
 - **IMEI Checking features work by opening a new tab of www.imei.info in order to check your IMEI yourself.**

 ---

+# LEGAL WARNING: THIS TOOL IS **ONLY** INTENDED FOR **RIGHTFUL OWNERS** TO UNLOCK **THEIR OWN DEVICES**.
+DO NOT USE THIS TOOL ON DEVICES YOU DO NOT OWN.
+NLCKYSOLUTIONS™ IS NOT RESPONSIBLE FOR MISUSE OF THIS TOOL, AND MISUSE IS HIGHLY PROHIBITED.

+---